Vascular Laser Treatment

 The treated area will be red for 1-2 hours.
 If you develop purplish discolouration, this may last for 1-2 weeks.

 If you have had lasering near the eyes, you may develop some swelling over 2-3 days which may lead to partial (rarely complete) closure of the eye.
-Using ice packs (or frozen peas in a bag) every hour for 10-15 minutes on the day of the procedure can reduce swelling.
-If you have had an internal eye shield, you will need to patch the eye for 4 hours and apply eye ointment (Chlorsig) twice daily for 3 days.
+Using ice packs (or frozen pea packet in a clean tea towel) every hour for 10-15 minutes on the day of the procedure can reduce swelling.
+If you have had an internal eye shield, you will need to patch the eye for 4 hours and apply eye ointment (Refresh or equivalent lubricating eye ointment) twice daily for 3 days.

 You may develop some small scabs or blisters over the 1-2 days following the laser treatment.
 These will heal completely over 7-10 days on the face.
 Do not pick at these scabs or apply bandaids to the area.
 You may wash gently and apply Vaseline frequently during this time.
 There may be some residual pinkness that fades over 2-3 months.